-a varying frequency dependence.
-At low $n{\rm mid} = 2.7$ (panel (d)), we observe two isolated resonance features, each having a frequency dependence as expected from the Lorentzian single-mode contributions in phenomenological few-mode models [121].
-However, beyond that, the modes overlap significantly at $n{\rm mid} = 7.0$ (panel (e)) and $n{\rm mid} = 15.0$ (panel (f)).
-Still, our ab initio approach is able to account for these non-trivial bath effects in the overlapping modes case as shown in panels (e,f).
-In the latter cases, the standard result from single mode phenomenological few-mode theory breaks down and the advantage of the frequency dependent couplings in ab initio few-mode theory can be seen.
-For this reason, we conclude that ab initio few-mode theory can extend the validity range of a single mode description to new regimes by incorporating non-trivial bath effects beyond the isolated resonance approximation into the frequency dependent couplings.
+To investigate the reason behind this unexpected quality of the ab initio single-mode results in more detail, Fig. 12 shows the atom's cavity-modified Lamb shift $\delta{LS}$ and Purcellenhanced decay width $\gamma_S$ [59,129,130] [Figs. 12(b) and 12(c), respectively], along with slices at $n{\rm mid} = 2.7, 7.0,$ and 15.0 [Figs. 12(d)-12(f), respectively].
+These quantities are directly computed from the cavity geometry (see Appendix VIII B 1 for details), and we observe a varying frequency dependence.
+At low $n{\rm mid} = 2.7$ [Fig. 12(d)], we observe two isolated resonance features, each having a frequency dependence as expected from the Lorentzian single-mode contributions in phenomenological few-mode models [121].
+However, beyond that, the modes overlap significantly at $n{\rm mid} = 7.0$ [Fig. 12(e)] and $n{\text{mid}} = 15.0$ [Fig. 12(f)].
+Still, our ab initio approach is able to account for these nontrivial bath effects in the overlapping mode case as shown in Figs. 12(e) and 12(f).
+In the latter cases, the standard result from the single-mode phenomenological few-mode theory breaks down, and the advantage of the frequency-dependent couplings in the ab initio few-mode theory can be seen.
+For this reason, we conclude that the ab initio few-mode theory can extend the validity range of a single-mode description to new regimes by incorporating nontrivial bath effects beyond the isolated resonance approximation into the frequency-dependent couplings.

-C. Non-linear phenomena
+C. Nonlinear phenomena

-In the previous sections, we have demonstrated that ab initio few-mode theory establishes a powerful expansion scheme for problems involving interactions.
-But so far, we have only considered the linear limit of the interacting system, which has allowed us to systematically investigate various features of the expansion scheme.
-In the following, we show that the approach can also be applied in the non-linear regime.
+In the previous sections, we have demonstrated that the ab initio few-mode theory establishes a powerful expansion scheme for problems involving interactions.
+But so far, we have considered only the linear limit of the interacting system, which has allowed us to systematically investigate various features of the expansion scheme.
+In the following, we show that the approach can also be applied in the nonlinear regime.